 So the owls came up with a better method.
 Rather than just record the presence of sound, brain cells respond to the loudness of sound.
 Cleverly, the ear openings orient in different directions — the left opens slightly downward, while the right is tilted slightly upward.

 The openings function like directional microphones.
 In one ear, the sound is loud, while in the other, it is muffled, as it has to bend around the feather patch to get in.
 By tilting the head up or down, the owl can make the loudness equal in both ears.
 The source will then be at eye level, and the vertical position will be locked in.

 Pinpointing a sound by determining its horizontal and vertical position is similar to looking through the crosshairs of a gun sight — and the result can be just as deadly.

 Neurobiologists Masakazu Konishi and Eric Knudsen have studied hearing in Barn Owls for years.
 In one study, they played sounds from different locations while measuring a Barn Owl’s brain activity using electrodes.
 The researchers found that sounds from particular areas stimulated cells in particular areas within the midbrain.
 As the source of the sound moved, so did the location of cells activated, thus creating an acoustical map.

 A hunting owl begins a strike when it is about two feet from the mouse.
 The bird brings its feet forward and holds them close together, so that its eight talons form an oval pattern.
 The strike is hard; success is high.
 The owl usually dispatches the mouse by biting the back of its neck or skull.

-A version of this article appeared in the June 2016 issue of BirdWatching.
+This article from Eldon Greij’s column “Amazing Birds” appeared in the May/June 2016 issue of BirdWatching.